eltoroit/LDS_Interview/interview.md

 1. Clone the repo `git clone https://github.com/eltoroit/LDS_Interview.git`
 2. Open the project in VS Code.
 3. Execute this Mac script `./@ELTORO.IT/scripts/CreateOrg.sh`
-4. In the Org, use the *App Launcher* to open the `LDS` app
-5. Navigate to the contact which was created by the script

-Once the contact (Andrés Pérez) is displayed, you should see a tabset with two tabs: Aura and LWC.
-Each of these tabs has a vertical sub-tab to change between different demos.

 	This script will perform several tasks:

 		1. Creates and opens a scratch Org
 		2. Pushes the metadata to the new org
 		3. Assigns the permission set to your user
 		4. Executes some Apex code to set up the users
 		5. Imports the data using `ETCopyData`

 	You can find the `ETCopyData` SFDX plugin [here](https://github.com/eltoroit/ETCopyData).

+4. In the Org, use the *App Launcher* to open the `LDS` app
+5. Navigate to the contact which was created by the script

+	Once the contact (Andrés Pérez) is displayed, you should see a tabset with two tabs: Aura and LWC.
+Each of these tabs has a vertical sub-tab to change between different demos.

+6. Rebuild the project whenever you write more code.

+	When you have made changes to the samples, the easiest way to push the code to your scratch org is by rebuilding the project.
+VS Code has a defaul builder (Mac: ⌘⇧B Windows: CTRL-SHIFT-B) that will save the files and push the code.

 # Interview
 **READER:** El Toro, I have heard that a Lightning Component runs on the client side, without requiring Apex... is that true?